adamenger/tmate-docker-alpine/examples/kubernetes/README.md

 # 3. Create service

-This will create the load balancers
+This will create the load balancers in google and let us connect to our pods over the public internet.

 ```
 kubectl create -f service.yaml